IN THIS ISSUE…

 REMINDER – Be sure to take advantage of the CRA SPEAKERS and PROGRAMS.
 These seminars are an inexpensive and quick way to invest in yourself and your TEAM.
 You and your TEAM don’t want to miss the opportunity to gain valuable tools and tips for yourself and your company!

-We held our 15th Annual CRA Awards Dinner on February 24, 2016 and had over 400 members in attendance and 21 job nominations submitted.
+CRA AWARDS DINNER – FEB 16th – HIGHLIGHTS FROM THE EVENING & PHOTO GALLERY – We held our 16th Annual CRA Awards Dinner on February 16, 2017 and had over 420 registered to attend and 28 job nominations submitted.
+We celebrated and honored many deserving individuals and companies.
 Thanks to all who attended and all our sponsors for making the evening such an overwhelming success!
 Please join us in congratulating our award recipients!
+(Click on each individual/company to view a video of their story/project.)

 Lifetime Achievement Award

-1st Place – Kudu Roofing, LLC – The Robinson Residence
+2nd Place – Kudu Roofing LLC – The Hockemeier Residence

-2nd Place – Arapahoe Roofing & Sheet Metal – Mt.
-Carmel Monastery
+2nd Place/Tie – Arapahoe Roofing & Sheet Metal – Ketchum Hall – University of Colorado Boulder

 Community Service Award